Julia Hillner: Career

 In 2018, Hillner started a new project funded by the Leverhulme Trust on Women, Conflict and Peace: Gendered Networks in Early Medieval Narratives (c.
-330-735).
+330–735).
 The project ran from 2018 to 2020 and focused on how women and their networks fitted into the narrative of conflict and peace during the turbulent period of the 4th to 8th centuries.
 Hillner's work again used digital methods of network analysis to focus on the social roles of women rather than studying individuals, using material from a wide variety of late antique and early medieval sources.

-Hillner is also under contract with Oxford University Press to write a biography of Helena, mother of the emperor Constantine for the Women in Antiquity series.
-The book is planned to examine Helena in the context of a network of female contacts and the social parameters of late antique women.
+In 2022, Hillner published a biography of Helena, mother of the emperor Constantine for the Women in Antiquity series.
+The book examines Helena in the context of a network of female contacts and the social parameters of late antique women.
 Hillner writes a blog dedicated to the subject of Helena and her life called Writing Helena.

-Hillner was a Director of the Medieval and Ancient Research Centre at the University of Sheffield (MARCUS) and member of the Faculty of Archaeology, History and Letters of the British School at Rome (2017-2021).
-She is a member of the editorial board for the Journal of Roman Studies.
+Hillner was a Director of the Medieval and Ancient Research Centre at the University of Sheffield (MARCUS) and member of the Faculty of Archaeology, History and Letters of the British School at Rome (2017–2021).
+She is a member of the editorial board for the Journal of Roman Studies., and was in 2023 appointed as editor-in-chief of the world's oldest academic History journal, the Historische Zeitschrift, becoming the first woman to hold this role.

 In October 2021, she took up her current position at the University of Bonn, appointed with other female scholars Claudia Jarzebowski and Pia Wiegmink, as well as Christoph Witzenrath.
 She will be researching jewels, slavery and women.

+Hillner's doctoral students have included Harry Mawdsley, Assistant Professor in Early Medieval History at Durham University.